 He was appointed to the Board of Wellcall on 17 April 2006.
 He graduated from the University of Technology, Malaysia in Bachelor of Surveying in Property Management with Honours and a Diploma in Valuation in 1986 and 1982 respectively.
-He started his career with Yayasan Islam Terengganu ("YIT") in 1986 as an Assistant Director (Development & Investment) where he is in-charge of YIT's investment and was promoted as Principal Assistant Director (Development & Investment) in 2006.
+He started his career with Yayasan Islam Terengganu ("YIT") in 1986 as an Assistant Director (Development & Investment) where he is in-charge of YIT's investment and was promoted as Principal Assistant Director (Development & Investment) in 2006 and in 2012 was promoted as Senior Principal Assistant Director (Development & Investment).
 He also sits on the board of other private companies and was conferred Ahli Mahkota Terengganu (AMT) by Sultan of Terengganu on 30 September 2012.